TheThingsNetwork/docs/_content/devices/rak5205-wistrio-lora-tracker/connecting-to-ttn.md

 ### Registering Device

 >**Note** In this section, it is assumed that you have already successfully connected your RAK LoRa® Gateways to The Things Network (TTN).
-If not, refer to the individual documentations of all the RAK LoRAWAN™ Gateways through [here](https://doc.rakwireless.com/).
+If not, refer to the individual documentation of all the RAK LoRAWAN™ Gateways through [here](https://doc.rakwireless.com/).

 **3**.Now, go to the [**The Things Network (TTN) Website**](https://www.thethingsnetwork.org/) and log on.